cartoon-raccoon/cogsy/docs/usage.md

 ## Configuration
-Your new config.toml file will look something like this:
+On first install, your new config.toml file will look something like this:
 ```
 [user]
 username = cartoon-raccoon